AnthonySteele/TeamCityChangeNotifier/README.md

 ## Sample output

 ```
-Release to Catalogue with 2 changes in 1 build
+Release to Catalogue with 2 changes in 1 build over 2 days

 anthony.steele on Tue 03/02/2015 15:08
  HttpRequestException as release error not warming